What to Expect When Recovering From a Tummy Tuck Surgery

 Tummy Tuck Surgery, also known as Abdominoplasty, removes excess skin and fat from the middle and lower abdomen, and tightens the muscle and fascia of the abdominal wall, resulting in an abdominal profile that is smoother and firmer than before.
 Recovery time from a tummy tuck surgery is highly dependent on the extent of the procedure, as it requires internal healing of the abdominal muscles as well as external healing of the skin.

 Initial Tummy Tuck Recovery

 Immediately following the surgery, the patient should take time off to rest for a couple days to allow the body to recover.
 When resting, either in bed or on the sofa, the patient should never lie on their stomach when recovering from abdominoplasty surgery.
 It is recommended to lie on your back, and it is important for your head to be elevated and your legs slightly bent with pillows underneath your knees for support.
 This position allows your skin to be relaxed and puts less tension on the wound.
+In addition Dr. Azad’s colleague, Dr. William Albright, recommends to his patients to maintain a flexed waist (bent-over) position while standing and sitting for the first two week after a tummy tuck.
 The patient should also keep movement to a minimum and drink plenty of fluids.